top of page

 Image of Veleda Muller in Patagonia in her biography

-I currently do my postdoc at the University of Arizona, USA, in the TANGO Collaborative Project.
-I study the evolutions and interactions between tectonics and surface processes in the Central Andes, integrating field work, geochronology, and numerical modeling.
+I finished my postdoc at the University of Arizona, USA, in the TANGO Collaborative Project and Arizona LaserChron Center in April 2026.
+I studied the evolutions and interactions between tectonics and surface processes in the Central Andes, integrating field work, geochronology, and numerical modeling.

 bottom of page